tyoeer/Chaoshead/README.md

   E.g. value 1 for rotation is mapped to/mappnig "Up".

 ## Scripting
-Scripts have to be placed in `Appdata/Roaming/LOVE/Chaoshead/Scripts` for Chaoshead to find them.
-You might have to currently make the necessary folders yourself (I know, I should fix that).
+Chasohead executes from the scripts folder, which can be opened from the Misc. tab.
-When it says running scripts without sandbox is dangerous, it mostly means that you shouldn't randomly trust script from others.
-Making a script yourself will most likely be alright.
+When it says running scripts without sandbox is dangerous, it mostly means that you shouldn't randomly trust script from others, making a script yourself will most likely be alright.
 Scripts get provided access to the level trough `level` global.
 For documentation on how to use the `level` global and other stuff, have a look at the [docs](docs/) folder.